 *Unless your apartment is in a building that has a garbage area with separate garbage cans for all categories, so you can throw your trash there any time.

-Combustible trash or burnable trash, which is collected twice a week, includes leftover food, plants, paper (wastepaper, kitchen rolls, diapers, receipts – basically anything that cannot be recycled), dirty plastic bags and wrappers (food wrappers, gift wrappers, candy wrappers, grocery bags), rubber and leather (bags, shoes, slippers, boots), tube and other plastic containers (toothpaste containers, cooking oil containers, soy sauce containers, ketchup containers, margarine containers, yogurt containers – basically any plastic container that cannot be cleaned).
+Combustible trash or burnable trash, which is usually collected twice a week, includes leftover food, plants, paper (wastepaper, kitchen rolls, diapers, receipts – basically anything that cannot be recycled), dirty plastic bags and wrappers (food wrappers, gift wrappers, candy wrappers, grocery bags), rubber and leather (bags, shoes, slippers, boots), tubes and other plastic containers (toothpaste containers, cooking oil containers, soy sauce containers, ketchup containers, margarine containers, yogurt containers – basically any plastic container that cannot be cleaned).

-Collected once or twice a month (depends on the area), non-burnable trash includes long plastics (plastic cords, hoses, rope) other plastics (cassette and video tapes, floppy disks), ceramic wares (teacups, plates, flower pots, etc.), metals, glasses (flower vase, eyeglasses, glasses), and small appliances (flat iron, radio cassette, rice cooker, etc.)
+Collected once or twice a month (depends on the area), non-burnable trash includes long plastics (plastic cords, hoses, rope), ceramic wares (teacups, plates, flower pots), metals, glass (flower vases, eyeglasses, broken glass), and small appliances (flat irons, radio cassettes, rice cookers), among other things.

 3. Oversized Garbage

 This includes home furniture such as cupboards, bookshelves, sofas, beds, tables, and others, over 50-centimeter long stuffed toys, bicycles, below 60cc motorcycles, electric fans, vacuum cleaners, carpets, and bedding.
 There is special tax to be paid for these items, and it is in the form of buying a sticker for oversized garbage.
 Only the garbage with stickers on will be collected, otherwise it will be left on the street.